Anna is an artist who enjoys collecting and repurposing old objects to turn into special things.

 First, you'll want to prepare your frame and canvas by fitting and securing your cloth in your frame.
 Make sure it is stretched out.
 Draw your pattern on your cloth.
 You can get patterns online or freehand your own.

 The side you will be working on is the "wrong side" of the cloth.
-The end result of the stitches will look like embroidery, where the yarn will lay flat on to the fabric and will look more like running stitches.
+The end result of the stitches will look like embroidery, where the yarn will lie flat on the fabric and will look more like running stitches.
 The "right side" of the canvas is the one facing the floor.
 You will get the "loops" on that side.
 This will give you the "rug look."
 You can display both sides, depending on the style you are going for.
 But if you are planning to show the "wrong" side or the rug side, make sure you draw your pattern in reverse.

 Step-by-Step Punch Needle Instructions